renato0307/learning-go/it7-cli-api-configuration.md

 I would like to highlight the following:

-1. In the `NewConfigureCommand` function besides the creation of the command, we are also defining four required flags.
-These flags are meant to get the information needed to request JWTs and call the API.
+1. In the `NewConfigureCommand` function, besides the creation of the command, we are also defining the four required flags.
 1. In the `execute` function we read the flags value and save them to a config file using `viper`.

-For this to work we must do some changes in the `root.go ` file:
+For this to work we must do some changes in the `root.go` file:

 ```go
 // ...